youssef-omarrr/Brain-Tumor-Segmentation/README.md

 # Still in searching phase
-> The project in mind it to learn semantic segmentation
+> The project's goal is to learn semantic segmentation